Manufacture of wooden houses - House insulation - Presentation of wooden houses

 • air quality through ventilation and heat recovery."

-The window, there is a price difference between certified and non-certified joinery, and this difference is not small.
-The joinery has 3 important components that influence efficiency - the frame, the glass and the way they are joined together.
-The frame can be PVC, wood, wood with aluminium on the outside or aluminium.
-It has added low transmittance materials, visible in section, that make the thermal bridge between inside and outside broken.
-The most expensive windows are those made of aluminium and certified.
+The windowThere is a price difference between certified and non-certified joinery, and the difference is not small.
+Joinery has 3 important components that influence its efficiency - the frame, the glass and the way it is fastened together.
+The frame can be PVC, wood, wood with aluminum on the outside or aluminum.
+It has added low transmittance materials, visible in cross-section, which break the thermal bridge between inside and outside.
+The most expensive windows are those made of aluminum and certified.
 To be very good they must have a heat transfer coefficient of less than 0.8 W/m²K.
-The connection between the window and the wall is also very important, as this is where important thermal bridges can occur, which can be detected by thermoscanning.
+It is also very important to have a good seal between the window and the wall, as this is where significant thermal bridges can occur, which can be detected by thermal scans.

 passive house on wooden structure litarh

-Is house certification useful?
+Is home certification useful?

 About the author